smbanasik/GarFishEngine/docs/doxy_main.md

 ## Terminology

-Below is a list of terms that I may use in the documentation.
+Below is a list of terms that I may use in the documentation or class names.

 Bundle - A struct with the primary purpose of keeping related data together in one class.
 Does not have behavior associated with it.
 Always uses struct keyword.
 RAII Wrapper - A class with the primary purpose of providing Resource Acquisition Is Initiallization and the rule of 3/5/0 to a set of handles.
+Manager - A combination of a factory and a controller, which manages the creation, lifetime, and interaction of it's resources.
+Is a container by nature of controlling the lifetime of it's objects.

 ## File Structure and Scope